ginkgostreet/ginkgo-docs-grav/pages/03.roadmap/00.security-authentication/00.creating-and-managing-user-accounts/docs.md

 1. Staff user goes to the Project Lab front-end and clicks the "Register" link in the left nav bar.
 2. Staff user fills out reg form, submits it.
 3. Staff user and staff admin both receive email notification that a new account has been created.
-Staff user does not have access to the Admin Panel by default.
+Staff user should have have access to the Admin Panel by default, due to being added to the `Staff` group.
-4. Staff admin logs in to Admin Panel, goes to the User Manager in the left-hand nav, and grants the following permissions to the new user:
+4. Staff Admin can log in to Admin Panel, and by using the User Manager in the left-hand nav, can edit or add additional permissions for the new user, if required.
-    * `admin.login`
-    * `admin.cache`
-    * `admin.pages`
-5. Staff user should now be able to access the Admin Panel and edit/add pages as needed.

 ### Admin Creation Using Admin Panel

 1. Staff admin logs in to Admin Panel and selects the User Manager in the left-hand nav
 2. Staff admin clicks the "Add" button in the upper right-hand corner
 3. Staff admin enters the new username in the pop-up modal and clicks "Continue"
-4. On the next screen, the staff admin enters the required user info, and grants the following permissions to the new user:
+4. On the next screen, the staff admin enters the required user info, and ensures the new user is placed in the `Staff` group.
-    * `admin.login`
-    * `admin.cache`
-    * `admin.pages`
 5. After saving the new user, it does not appear that any emails are sent to the new user or to the site admin.
 This is problematic, but if the site admin informs the staff user that the account has been created the staff user can do a "Forgot Password" from the login screen and set the password to whatever they would like.

 **Note:** The staff admin MUST enter a password for the new user, otherwise the Password Reset function might (definitely) not work.